nickw444/opencore-efi-z590/README.md

 </dict>
 ```

-I also tried [https://github.com/osy/USBWakeFixup](https://github.com/osy/USBWakeFixup), however also didn't have any luck with it either.
+I also tried [https://github.com/osy/USBWakeFixup](https://github.com/osy/USBWakeFixup), and by using the correct PCI path, I managed to get this to work (`SB.PC00`, not `SB.PCI0`).

 ### 🕸 Ethernet